GoogleForCreators/web-stories-wp/readme.txt

 For the plugin's full changelog, please see [the Releases page on GitHub](https://github.com/google/web-stories-wp/releases).

+= 1.5.0 =

+**Release Date:** March 18, 2021.

+* New feature: new Gutenberg blocks for displaying your stories.
+* New feature: new preview mode to see how your stories look on different devices.
+* Refreshed UI in the editor and dashboard.
+* Bug fixes and performance improvements.

 = 1.4.0 =

 **Release Date:** February 17, 2021.